Among fans and travelers, going to see NFL preseason games gets something of a bad rap. To be honest, I can see why.

 The biggest stars — or, if you’re a casual NFL fan, players you’ve heard of — never play during the preseason because they don’t want to risk an injury before the games truly count.
 So why should you pay to watch players who might not be part of the team in a few short weeks?

-The NFL itself recently made something of a statement about the importance of the preseason by reducing the number of exhibition games each team plays, from four to three, so that an extra game could be added to the regular season (and each team would get an extra home game every other year).
+The NFL itself made something of a statement about the importance of the preseason in 2021 by reducing the number of exhibition games each team plays, from four to three, so that an extra game could be added to the regular season (and each team would get an extra home game every other year).

 So … with all that being said, what sense does it make for you to spend your hard-earned money on a lesser-than-complete NFL experience?